 THEORY AND METHODOLOGY IN ECONOMIC GEOGRAPHY

 My fundamental research philosophy is that the impact and recognition of an excellent researcher is essentially linked to his/her contributions to theory and methodology in a particular field.
 In terms of theory, my research has been consistently centred on the development of a theoretical perspective on business networks that informs cutting-edge research in both economic geography and such cognate disciplines as urban and regional studies, international business studies, and economic sociology.
 In this perspective, I have shown how business networks are relationally constituted within firms (intra-firm), between different firms (inter-firm), and among firms and other institutions (extra-firm).
-Three recent papers in Progress in Human Geography (2000), Growth and Change (2005) and Critical Perspectives on International Business (2005) are representative of this genre of my work.
+Three earlier papers in Progress in Human Geography (2000), Growth and Change (2005) and Critical Perspectives on International Business (2005) are representative of this genre of my work.
 My theoretical framework can be applied to economic and organizational phenomena at a variety of geographical scales that range from competitive firms in local clusters, regional development trajectories, and global production networks (see my empirical research on Asia).

 As summarized briefly in Table 1 , I have published six theoretical papers on business networks between 1994 and 2004 that have been widely cited and adopted by researchers in economic geography and other social sciences.
 These papers have collectively established my reputation in the field of economic geography as a leading authority on thetheory of networks and organizations.
 In 2000, I edited a special issue of Environment and Planning A on industrial and business networks that brought together some very useful research papers as major contributions to network research in economic geography: